FlyreelAI/sesemi/README.md

 $ pip install git+https://github.com/FlyreelAI/sesemi.git
 ```

-While the above installs the latest version from master, a version from PyPI can be installed instead as follows:
+While the above installs the latest version from the main branch, a version from PyPI can be installed instead as follows:

 ```bash
 $ pip install sesemi